karlkfi/kpt-config-sync/docs/build_operator.md

 # Building (Operator method)

+*NOTE*: This doc is deprecated.
+It will be updated once nomos and the operator are fully decoupled.

 The instructions for configuring and installing Nomos with an operator are described in the [Operator Installation Guide](../user/installation.md).
 *However*, `config-management-operator.yaml` uses a released build of Nomos.
 In order to